 It is pretty special to look back at past travel diaries and see what you have written and a fun way for kids to remember their favourite experiences when they go back to school and tell their friends too.

 10. APP TIME

 One of the benefits of living in the digital age is the access we have to electronic gadgets that provide us entertainment.
-Not a great option when you are encouraging your kids to get out there and see the world but when waiting in queue, it can sometimes be a case of desperate measures for all of you.
+Not a great option when you are encouraging your kids to get out there and see the world but when waiting in a queue, it can sometimes be a case of desperate measures for all of you.

-Consider downloading a couple of fun family friendly games onto your phone that you can play together, such as a logo guessing game or trivia so you can all join in coming up with the answers.
+Consider downloading a couple of fun family-friendly games onto your phone that you can play together, such as a logo guessing game or trivia so you can all join in coming up with the answers.
 Just make sure you don’t drain your phone battery.
 Never a good option when travelling unfamiliar places!
 We always keep a portable charger in our day bag just in case.

 More Tips For Keeping Kids Happy During The Boring Bits:

 Some other great tips to help make your waiting time easier is to ensure your kids are comfortable and have somewhere they can sit down.
 This may mean letting them sit on the ground nearby, just to give their legs a rest.
 Make sure they are in your line of sight at all nights though.

 We took a travel stroller with us for our kids up until they were around 2 or 3.
 While we may not need it back home, when travelling we tend to do longer days so knowing they could rest their legs and not need to be carried was much easier for all of us.

 Don’t cram too much into your days.
 Sometimes you need to just head back to your hotel and chill out for an hour to avoid over-stimulated, grumpy kids.
 Or maybe it means missing something you hoped to see.
 It happens.
 And it’s not the end of the world!